Barbara Shinn-Cunningham

 Biography

-Barbara Shinn-Cunningham is the director of the Carnegie Mellon Neuroscience Institute.
+Barbara Shinn-Cunningham is the Glen de Vries Dean of Mellon College of Science.
+She joined Carnegie Mellon University in 2018 as the founding director of the Neuroscience Institute.
 Her research explores such issues as how do we make sense of speech and other sounds, how our brain networks allow us to focus attention and suppress uninteresting sound and whether we can develop new assistive communication devices and technologies that leverage knowledge from auditory neuroscience to aid listeners with hearing impairment or other communication disorders.
 Her work uses behavioral, neuroimaging and computational methods to understand auditory processing, from how sound is encoded in the inner ear to how cognitive networks modulate the representation of auditory information in the brain.

 Areas of Expertise